MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/convert-mbr-partition-to-gpt.md

 ---
 # Unable to resize MBR partition for a data disk larger than 2 TB in Linux virtual machine

-This article provides a solution to an issue where you fail to resize a Master Boot Record (MBR) partition for a data disk with a size larger than 2 TB in an Azure Linux virtual machine.
+This article provides a solution to an issue where you fail to resize a Master Boot Record (MBR) partition for a data disk larger than 2 TB in an Azure Linux virtual machine.

 > [!IMPORTANT]
-> This article applies to supported [Endorsed Linux distros](/azure/virtual-machines/linux/endorsed-distros).
+> This article applies to supported [endorsed Linux distributions](/azure/virtual-machines/linux/endorsed-distros).

 ## Symptoms